raju-payyavula/Pharmaceutical-Market-Analysis/README.md

 |drug class.csv|Drug classes, which categorize generic medicines based on their therapeutic classes or categories.|
 |dosage form.csv|The various dosage forms in which generic medicines are available.|
 |Column_Description.xlsx|The columns of all tables in the dataset.
 (No need to load this file into your visualization tool, it is just for understanding the dataset.)|

+## Objectives
+- Understand the market size and growth trends in Bangladesh
+- Identify key players and their market share
+- Analyze regulatory influences
+- Evaluate emerging trends and innovations
+- Assess the competitive landscape

 ## Exploratory Data Analysis Questions:

-How many medicine brands, generics, manufacturers, drug classes and dosage forms (approximate value) are available in Bangladesh Generic Medicine Market?
+1. How many medicine brands, generics, manufacturers, drug classes and dosage forms (approximate value) are available in Bangladesh Generic Medicine Market?

-What is the percentage of herbal medicine available in Bangladesh?
+2. What is the percentage of herbal medicine available in Bangladesh?

-What is the most available dosage form?
+3. What is the most available dosage form?

-Which generic has the highest associated number of medicines?
+4. Which generic has the highest associated number of medicines?

-What is the top drug class in terms of number of generics?
+5. What is the top drug class in terms of the number of generics?

-Which pharmaceutical company has the highest number of medicines?
+6. Which pharmaceutical company has the highest number of medicines?

-What is the association (type of relationship) between drug classes and generics?
+7. What is the association (type of relationship) between drug classes and generics?

-What is the correlation between competitiveness and average price (averaged across dosage form per combination of manufacturer and generic)?
+8. What is the correlation between competitiveness and average price (averaged across dosage form per combination of manufacturer and generic)?

-Does dosage size have the same unit?
+9. Does dosage size have the same unit?
 ## Questions Related to Problem Statement:
-For antimalarial drugs, how many competitors(manufacturers and Brands) are there in this market?
+1. For antimalarial drugs, how many competitors(manufacturers and Brands) are there in this market?

-Are there any generic drug formulas in anti-malarial drug class with single competitor?
+2. Are there any generic drug formulas in the anti-malarial drug class with a single competitor?

-Suggest an entry price for anti-malarial (Mefloquine) drug to stay competitive given that the dosage size is the same as that of competitor.
+3. Suggest an entry price for an anti-malarial (Mefloquine) drug to stay competitive given that the dosage size is the same as that of the competitor.

-How many Paracetamol (IV Infusion) suppliers are there?
+4. How many Paracetamol (IV Infusion) suppliers are there?

-What are the number competitors(manufacturers) for insulin drugs (include all subcategories with word insulin)?
+5. What is the number of competitors(manufacturers) for insulin drugs (include all subcategories with the word insulin)?

-Compared to insulin, does anti-hypertensive drug segment have more competitors(manufacturers and brands)? [include all subcategories with the word anti-hypertensive]
+6. Compared to insulin, does the anti-hypertensive drug segment have more competitors(manufacturers and brands)? [include all subcategories with the word anti-hypertensive]
 ### Steps Followed:
--Step 1:
+-Step 1: DataSets were loaded into the Power BI
--Step 2:
+-Step 2: I have checked for the column profile of each and every dataset.
--Step 3:
+-Step 3: The slug column is removed from all the datasets.
--Step 4:
+-Step 4: A few data transformations(split column by delimiter) were performed on medicine.csv to extract price information from the column package container.
 -Step 5:
 -Step 6:
 -Step 7:
 -Step 8: